 Within the context of systems administration tutorials, generally avoid lengthy custom scripts and long shell scripts.

 Author-written scripts (and possibly other resources) should live in a per-article repository in the do-community GitHub account with a link back to the published tutorial.
 Follow good scripting practices in general.
 For example, put any variables the user will have to fill in at the top of the script, preferably in a well marked section.
-Also make sure to comment assiduously; the body of a script inlined in a DO tutorial shouldn’t function as a black box.
-Users should be able to suss out meaning by reading it through.
+Provide in-line comments where needed to provide human-readable scripts.
+Ensure that your descriptions of the code are not exclusively provided in comments, but that you also provide prose descriptions with further explanation than appears in comments.

 bash and avoid Bash-specific features when portability or cross-platform reuse are a concern.
 Use the shell and coreutils/standard Unix tools for small tasks; avoid introducing new dependencies purely for glue-language tasks unless the benefits are substantial.
 Prefer